kitsunegeisha/kitsunegeisha.github.io/README.md

 # Space Impact clone

-This is a Space Impact clone I wrote for a university course.
+This is a Space Impact clone I wrote using HTML.

 It doesn't use any lib, it's written in JavaScript and HTML.